Bounty hunter: International action by American bounty hunters

 extradited.
 Generally, the crime being charged against the fugitive must be recognized as a crime in the jurisdiction from which extradition is being sought.

-Bail fugitive recovery agents may run into serious legal problems if they try to apprehend fugitives outside the United States, where they have no legal authority to arrest and taking a person into custody could be charged as kidnapping or some other serious crime.
-While the United States government and most states recognize a bail agent or fugitive recovery agent's powers of arrest, the governments in other countries, including sovereign Native American territories within the U.S., do not recognize a bail agent's or fugitive recovery agent's powers of arrest.
+Bail fugitive recovery agents may run into serious legal problems if they try to apprehend fugitives outside the United States, where they have no legal authority to arrest, and taking a person into custody could be charged as kidnapping or some other serious crime.
+While the United States government and most states recognize a bail agent or fugitive recovery agent's powers of arrest, the governments in other countries, including sovereign Native American territories within the United States, do not recognize a bail agent's or fugitive recovery agent's powers of arrest.

 Bounty hunter Duane "Dog" Chapman, star of the TV series Dog the Bounty Hunter, was arrested in Mexico after he apprehended the multi-millionaire rapist and fugitive Andrew Luster.
-Chapman was subsequently released and returned to the U.S. but was later declared a fugitive by a Mexican prosecutor and was subsequently arrested in the United States to be extradited back to Mexico.
+Chapman was subsequently released, but was later declared a fugitive by a Mexican prosecutor and was subsequently arrested in the United States to be extradited back to Mexico.
 All charges were later dropped due to the crime passing the statute of limitations date.
 Chapman has maintained that under Mexico's citizen arrest law, he and his crew acted under proper policy.

 Legal action against bounty hunters

-Daniel Kear of Fairfax, Virginia pursued and abducted Sidney Jaffe at a residence in Canada and returned him to Florida to face trial.
+Daniel Kear of Fairfax, Virginia, pursued and abducted Sidney Jaffe at a residence in Canada and returned him to Florida to face trial.
 Kear was extradited to Canada in 1983, and convicted of kidnapping.

-Several bounty hunters have been arrested for killing the fugitive or apprehending the wrong individuals, mistaking innocent people for fugitives.
+Several bounty hunters have been arrested for killing a fugitive or apprehending the wrong individuals.

 Unlike police officers, they have no legal protections against injuries to non-fugitives and few legal protections against injuries to their targets.

 In a Texas case, bounty hunters Richard James and his partner DG Pearson were arrested in 2001 for felony charges during an arrest.
 The charges were levied by the fugitive and his family, but were later dismissed against the hunters after the fugitive's wife shot a deputy sheriff in another arrest attempt of the fugitive by the county sheriff's department.
 The hunters sued the fugitive and family, winning the civil suit for malicious prosecution with a judgment amount of $1.5 million.